 2.2 Cyberball task

 To measure participants’ neural responses to social exclusion, participants completed the cyberball task (Figure 1) in an fMRI scanner.
 The cyberball task has been validated in a number of behavioral and neuroimaging studies as a reliable way of simulating the experience of social exclusion – this task was found to elicit social distress and mentalizing among participants (Masten et al., 2012; Williams & Jarvis, 2006).
 Upon arrival at the fMRI session, participants were introduced to two gender-matched peer confederates.
 Participants were told that in the MRI scanner, they would be playing some games on their own, as well as in a group with the other two peer “participants” (confederates).
 Participants then completed the pre-scan questionnaires (see Section 2.3 below), as well as the fMRI task, and the confederates were not involved in study procedures.
 During the fMRI session, participants next completed a series of tasks, including a game called cyberball.
 In this game, participants interacted with two virtual players and tossed a ball at each other.
 A fair game of cyberball (i.e., the “inclusion condition”; approximately 3 minutes in length; Meannumber of throws = 83.68 , SDnumber of throws = 14.20) was always played first, in which the participant and two virtual players received the ball equally often.
-After a brief pause, this was followed by an unfair game (i.e. the “exclusion condition”; approximately 3 minutes in length; Meannumber of throws = 60.22, SDnumber of throws = 5.05), in which the participant was left out of ball throws, simulating exclusion.
+After a brief pause, this was followed by an unfair game (i.e., the “exclusion condition”; approximately 3 minutes in length; Meannumber of throws = 60.22, SDnumber of throws = 5.05), in which the participant was left out of ball throws, simulating exclusion.
 The order of the two rounds was held constant to simulate the same psychological experience across participants.

 2.3.
 Self-report measures